rohithkatukam/ProjectFRT/README.md

 # ✨  Dentile ✨

-This is a web based application developed for health related based website in india
+This is a web based application developed for health related based website in india.h

 ### This web based health application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.